EmihleThole/Digital-portfolio/README.md

 I'm a final-year Diploma in ICT student majoring in Application Development at the Cape Peninsula University of Technology, and I've also completed a Higher Certificate in ICT.
 My passion lies in creating efficient, user-friendly software solutions that solve real-world problems.

-I have hands-on experience with **Java, Python, SQL, HTML/CSS, and JavaScript**.
+I have hands-on experience with **Java, React, Python, SQL, HTML/CSS, and JavaScript**.
 I've worked on several academic and personal projects, including mobile app designs using Figma, desktop applications with Java Swing, and database-driven systems.
 I'm also comfortable using tools like **GitHub** and applying **Agile principles** in team environments.

 ---